AlexandreWadoux/AlexandreWadoux.github.io/_pages/Course_spectroscopy_with_R.md

 Cancellations made up to 28 days before the course start date are eligible for a refund, less a 25% cancellation fee.

-Cancellations made less than 28 days before the course start date may be considered on a case-by-case basis.
+Cancellations made less than 28 days before the course may be considered on a case-by-case basis.
 Please contact the instructor as soon as possible.

 Failure to attend the course without prior cancellation will result in the full course fee being retained.